menach123/dsc-mod-3-project-online-ds-ft-090919/README.md

 non normal
 t 0.8759969472885132, p 6.426521395042073e-07
 ```
-The null hypothesis is that the tested distribution is normally distributed, and the alternative hypothesis is that the distribution is non-normal.
-A p values threshold is 0.05.

-The p values for the order data is below 0.05, so they are not normal.
+*The null hypothesis is rejected.* The p values for the order data is below 0.05, so they are not normal.
 We will use bootstrapping take a sampling distribution of the means.
 </details>

 <details><summary>Mean Sampling(Bootstrapping)</summary>